-Regional Water Quality Control Board San Francisco Bay Region Final Order Number: R2-2012-0014

-John Krause, Wildlife Biologist California Department of Fish and Wildlife Bay Delta Region 2825 Cordelia Road, Suite 100 Fairfield, CA 94534

-Table of Contents

-Summary of Annual Operations Plan Conditions .
-2

-Introduction

-Eden Landing Ecological Reserve (Baumberg Complex) Location .
-2

-System E10 .
-3

-Biological Resources .
-3

-E10 System Description .4

-Objectives .
-4

-Operations .
-4

-Management Operations .
-5

-Descriptions of Seasonal Operations .
-6

-Winter .
-6

-Summer -

-Constraints, and Corrective Measures .
-7

-Constraints

-Corrective Measures

-Water Level Control .
-8

-Salinity Control .
-8

-Dissolved Oxygen Control

-Dissolved Oxygen BMPs .
-8

-pH Control

-Avian Botulism Control

-Mobilization of Inorganic compounds and/or the Methylation of Mercury

-Monitoring and Adaptive Management Action Plan

-Monitoring Activities

-Pond Management

-Water Quality

-Communication of Monitoring Results and Violations

-Contact Information 11
+Regional Water Quality Control Board San Francisco Bay Region Final Order Number: R2-2018-0020 (rescinded R2-2012-0014)

+Carly White, Wildlife Biologist

+California Department of Fish and Wildlife

+Bay Delta Region

+2825 Cordelia Road, Suite 100

+Fairfield, California 94534

+Summary of Annual Operations Plan Conditions 3

+Introduction 3

+Eden Landing Ecological Reserve (Baumberg Complex) Location 3

+System E10 4

+Biological Resources 4

+E10 System Description 5

+Objectives 5

+Operations 5

+Management Operations 6

+Descriptions of Seasonal Operations 7

+Winter 7

+Summer 8

+Constraints, and Corrective Measures 9

+Constraints 9

+Corrective Measures 9

+Water Level Control 9

+Salinity Control 9

+Dissolved Oxygen Control 9

+Dissolved Oxygen BMPs 10

+pH Control 11

+Avian Botulism Control 12

+Mobilization of Inorganic compounds and/or the Methylation of Mercury 12

+Monitoring and Adaptive Management Action Plan 12

+Monitoring Activities 12

+Pond Management 12

+Water Quality 12

+Communication of Monitoring Results and Violations 13

+Contact Information 13

 Typical operations are expected.
-No substantial changes are proposed in System E10 for 2021.
-California Department of Fish & Wildlife (CDFW) will continue to operate Pond E10 as a continuous circulation, low salinity pond, and pond E11 will continue to be operated as aseasonal pond.
+No substantial changes are proposed in System E10 for 2024.
+California Department of Fish & Wildlife (CDFW) will continue to operate Pond E10 as a continuous circulation, low salinity pond, and pond E11 will continue to be operated as a seasonal pond.
 In 2017, the Water Control Structure (WCS) in pond E10 was replaced.
-Similarly,the WCS between Ponds E10 and E11was replaced in 2018.
+Similarly, the WCS between Ponds E10 and E11was replaced in 2018.
 The E11 WCS was repaired in 2020.

-Conditions observed in the spring and summer months reflect higher rainfall totals in March.
-Typical salinity values were observed in managed ponds throughout 2020.
+Conditions observed in the spring and summer months reflect lower than average rainfall totals in March.
+Higher than typical salinity values were observed in managed ponds throughout 2022, likely due to drought conditions.
+Typical salinity values were observed in 2023.
 Moderate salinity values are maintained in summer with normal operations and sustained high discharge settings, keeping salinity generally below 44ppt.
 In-pond salinity averages since the 2012-2016 drought have been normal and we maintain continuous circulation during summer with low water levels.

 This Operations Plan describes pond operations in System E10, management objectives and activities required to meet the overall goals and objectives of the SBSPRP and the requirements in the Regional Water Quality Control Board's (RWQCB) Final Order.
 Eden Landing Ecological Reserve (ELER), formerly called the Baumberg Complex, commonly referred to as Eden Landing and is owned and operated by California Department of Fish and Wildlife (CDFW).
 System E10 is operated in the summer as a muted tidal pond (Pond 10) via a water control structure (WCS) adjacent to the mouth of Mt.
 Eden Creek (MEC).
 Seasonal pond E11 is allowed to draw down via a WCS located approximately one half mile (1⁄2 mi.) upstream on MEC and may be partly dry in summer.
-The WCS in Pond E10 has one 48" culvert with two combination gates also providing muted tidal intake and discharge.
+The WCS in Pond E10 has one 48" culvert with two combination gates and allows muted tidal intake and discharge.
+The WCS in Pond E11 has one 48" culvert with two combination gates also providing muted tidal intake and discharge.
 A detailed description of the System E10 pond operations is provided in the System Description section.

 Summer and winter operations and management activities are described in the Management section, and specific corrective measures to adaptively manage the system are described in the Operations, Constraints, and Corrective Measures section.